Nevelskoy/frontend-project-lvl1/README.md

 [![Build Status](https://travis-ci.com/Nevelskoy/frontend-project-lvl1.svg?branch=master)](https://travis-ci.com/Nevelskoy/frontend-project-lvl1)

 ### Description:
 This package includes 5 mini-games in console.
-Game #1.
-Answer "yes" if the number is even, otherwise answer "no".
+* Answer "yes" if the number is even, otherwise answer "no".
-Game #2.
-What is the result of the expression?
+* What is the result of the expression?
-Game #3.
-Find the greatest common divisor of given numbers.
+* Find the greatest common divisor of given numbers.
-Game #4.
-What number is missing in the progression?
+* What number is missing in the progression?
-Game #5.
-Answer "yes" if given number is prime.
+* Answer "yes" if given number is prime.
 Otherwise answer "no".

 ### Installation:
 1. git clone https://github.com/Nevelskoy/frontend-project-lvl1.git